bradchristie/taminations-flutter/assets/b1/circle.md

 dancers to form a circle and move the circle in the indicated direction, or to the left if no direction was given.
-The amount to circle may be a specified distance (e.g., Circle Left 1/2 Way) or until the next command is given (e.g., Circle Left ...
+The amount to circle may be a specified distance (for example, Circle Left 1/2 Way) or until the next command is given (for example, Circle Left ...
 Circle Right).

 ### Ending formation